-(5) Omission of client securities from stock ledgers
+(6) Omission of client securities from stock ledgers

-SFC noted that Victory Securities (HK) stock Stock ledgers would record all client securities ledgers understated the amount of client securities kept by it.
+SFC noted that Victory Securities (HK) stock ledgers understated the amount of client securities kept by it.

 The stock ledgers form the basis upon which Victory Securities (HK) reported its holding of client securities in the financial resources return.